SevilayMuni/Project-No.3-Seaborn-Plots/README.md

-# Differentiated Thyroid Cancer Comprehensive Analysis
+# Pandas and Seaborn Mediated Comprehensive Analysis on Differentiated Thyroid Cancer: Data Discovering, Structuring, Visualization

 This project analyzes several clinicopathologic features of thyroid cancer to acquire results on its pathology and occurrence.
 Thyroid cancer mortality is low; whereas, its recurrence risk is still a significant concern.
 Analyzing this dataset also provides risk level assessment.